Wollheim Memorial

 What should I wear?

-Dress modestly and comfortably, keeping in mind the respectful atmosphere of the memorial.
+Dress comfortably and in accordance with the season, keeping in mind the outdoor nature of the site.